iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/Moving-MNIST/README.md

 ![gif1](https://github.com/iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/blob/master/Moving-MNIST/images/32_32/1_6.gif) </br>

 ## Image Reshaping
+(This will be updated as reshaping was not done properly).
 The above models were trained on NVidia K80 GPU provided by Kaggle with a weekly quota of around 40 hours.
 The weights in the ConvLSTM cells depends on batch_size x image_rows x image_cols x filters.
 Training deeper models with many hidden units required good